Jennifer Bou Lahoud

 Date of Injury: December 28, 2008

-How the injury happened: I was involved in a sledding accident where I fell on my back and dislocated two vertebras at T 10/11 which caused my spinal cord to bruise.
+How the injury happened: I was involved in a sledding accident where I fell on my back and dislocated two vertebra at T 10-11 which caused my spinal cord to bruise.
 The doctor’s diagnosis: I would never be able to walk again.
 She continued by saying there were no medical treatments that would repair the injury caused to my spinal cord.
 One insignificant fall from a sled on a small hill in Big Bear, California changed my entire world.

 What type of assistance has Be Perfect provided for you, and how has that helped you regain an independent and active lifestyle?
 I attend therapy on a regular basis.
 Every session at therapy, I am getting closer and closer to my goals.
 If I continue at this pace, I should be able to accomplish my goals of walking independently with a walker.
 By continuing my therapy, I will be not only physically healthier but also mentally and emotionally.
 In doing therapy and continuing to improve, I will be able to show others in my community that anything is possible.
 It has always been a goal to be an advocate of SCI community.